gbytedev/zfsbud/README.md

 ## ToDo
 - Make the snapshot lifetime adjustable for rotation.
+- Resume stream dynamically in recursive sends on a per dataset basis.
+At the moment, during a recursive send operation, if sending of a child dataset was interrupted, that dataset has to be sent again with zfsbud.
+The script will then resume the sending of that dataset autonomously.
+A better way of handling that would be just repeating the previous operation and letting zfsbud check if there is a resume token for each recursively sent dataset.

 ## Caution
 This script does things.
 Don't use when tired or drugged.